By James Pavisian, Attorney

 Of its three powers, the Appeals Council most often affirms decisions.
 In fact, the most recent published statistics reveal that the Appeals Council remands 13% of claims, pays 1% of claims, and affirms 86% of claims.
 Just four years ago, the Appeals Council remanded closer to 20% of claims.
 It has, therefore, become increasingly more difficult to secure a remand.

 Appeals to the Appeals Council are risky and require a lot of patience.
 In my practice, I do not generally recommend an appeal unless there is a significant legal error or if I want to take the claim to federal court.
 The wait time and low probability of success do not make it an attractive option.
 That said, every claim is different.
-It is critical to discuss your options with an experienced attorney.
+It is critical to discuss your options with an experienced disability attorney.
 He or she will be able to review the decision and help you figure out if an appeal is appropriate.
 More often than not, an attorney may tell you it isn’t for many of the reasons explained above.